 - (d) Provisions for adequate drainage and control of runoff to prevent pollution of surface and ground water.
-The location of any surface water or wetland within 1000 feet of the proposed site must be shown. - (e) If requested by the Department; a description of the bench mark(s), including elevation(s) expressed in feet and hundredths, type(s) of materials the facility is to consist of; size, dimensions, and cross sections of the facility, and any other specific details including, but not limited to, concrete, concrete thickness in floors and walls, steel schedules, and fencing. - (f) A time schedule for construction of the facility.

-(5) IDLE LIVESTOCK WASTE STORAGE FACILITIES

-Removal of livestock waste and restoration of an idle livestock waste storage facility to a safe and sanitary condition, as determined by the Department, is required within one year of the date it is deemed idle.
-The Department may extend the restoration deadline for good cause; such extension shall not exceed one year increments.
-After a livestock waste storage facility has been idle for two years it must be inspected by a qualified engineer or a DATCP, NRCS or LWCD engineering practitioner and all deficiencies corrected to current technical standards before it can be put back in service.

-(6) ABANDONMENT/CLOSURE

-- (a) The owner and/or operator of any existing livestock waste storage facility in Winnebago County shall not abandon/close nor otherwise make said facility inoperative prior to submitting an approved Abandonment/Closure Plan and Waste acquiring а Livestock Management Permit.
-The Abandonment/Closure Plan must be prepared in accordance with all applicable USDA-NRCS Technical Standards and Wisconsin Administrative Codes and approved by the Department. - (b) Should the local Health Officer determine that any livestock waste storage facility constitutes a human health hazard pursuant to Section 254.59, Wisconsin Statutes, Winnebago County reserves the right to abate said human health hazard and to assess costs pursuant to Section 254.59, Wisconsin Statutes. - (7) LIVESTOCK WASTE STORAGE FACILITY AND/OR TRANSFER SYSTEM ABANDONMENT/CLOSURE PLAN REQUIREMENTS.
-Each application for a permit under this chapter of the Code shall include a Livestock Waste Storage Facility or Transfer System Abandonment/Closure Plan.
-Such plans shall meet all applicable USDA, NRCS technical standards and Wisconsin Administrative Codes and at a minimum include the following: - (a) A plan map with a scale and north arrow showing location and dimensions of the facility, including buildings, homes, wells and soil types within 1000 feet of the proposed site.
+The location of any surface water or wetland within 1000 feet of the proposed site must be shown. - (e) If requested by the Department; a description of the bench mark(s), including elevation(s) expressed in feet and hundredths, type(s) of materials the facility is to consist of; size, dimensions, and cross sections of the facility, and any other specific details including, but not limited to, concrete, concrete thickness in floors and walls, steel schedules, and fencing. - (f) A time schedule for construction of the facility. - (5) IDLE LIVESTOCK WASTE STORAGE FACILITIES.
+Removal of livestock waste is required if the livestock waste storage facility has been idle for 24 months.
+Removal of livestock waste in an idle livestock waste storage facility to a safe and sanitary condition, as determined by the Department, is required within one year of the date it is deemed idle.
+The Department may extend the removal deadline for good cause; such extension shall not exceed one-year increments.
+After a livestock waste storage facility has been idle for 24 months it must be inspected by a qualified engineer or a DATCP, NRCS or LWCD engineering practitioner and all deficiencies corrected to current Technical Standards before it can be put back in service. - (6) ABANDONMENT/CLOSURE. - (a) The owner and/or operator of any existing livestock waste storage facility in Winnebago County shall not abandon/close nor otherwise make said facility inoperative prior to submitting an approved Abandonment/Closure Plan and acquiring a Livestock Waste Management Permit.
+The Abandonment/Closure Plan must be prepared in accordance with, but not limited to, Technical Standard 360, Wisconsin Administrative Codes and approved by the Department. - (b) Should the local Health Officer determine that any livestock waste storage facility constitutes a human health hazard pursuant to Section 254.59, Wisconsin Statutes, Winnebago County reserves the right to abate said human health hazard and to assess costs pursuant to Section 254.59, Wisconsin Statutes. - (c) Existing manure storage facilities that are not properly functioning and pose unreasonable risks related to structural failure and leakage shall be upgraded, replaced or abandoned/closed in accordance with this Chapter. - (7) LIVESTOCK WASTE STORAGE FACILITY AND/OR TRANSFER SYSTEM ABANDONMENT/CLOSURE PLAN REQUIREMENTS.
+Each application for a permit under this Chapter of the Code shall include a Livestock Waste Storage Facility or Transfer System Abandonment/Closure Plan.
+Such plans shall meet, but not limited to, Technical Standard 313, Technical Standard 634, Wisconsin Administrative Codes and at a minimum include the following: